pranay-pathania/Notes_App_MERN/README.md

 # Notes_App_MERN
-So I learnt React a few days ago and decided to make this as a MERN Stack Application

 1. This is a very basic MERN project that can perform some CRUD operations.
 2. Run 'npm i' in terminal for both frontend and backend folders
 3. I did not use MongoDB Atlas.
 The connection was made by running 'mongod' in terminal.
 The connecting url was 'mongodb://localhost:27017/name-of-database'